iachievedit/weatherfxlite/README.md

 % build/weatherfxLite.app/Contents/MacOS/weatherfxLite
 ```

-### Linux
+### Debian/Ubuntu Linux

-To build on Linux, and preferably the Raspberry Pi with an appropriate external display:
+To build on Debian/Ubuntu Linux, and preferably the Raspberry Pi with an appropriate external display:

 ```
-sudo apt-get install qtbase5-dev libcurl4-openssl-dev
+sudo apt-get install qtbase5-dev libssl-dev
 ```

 Then: